How to delete iOS software updates from Mac?

 How to remove old iOS firmware files from Mac manually?

 ~/Library/iTunes, where "~" is your Home folder.
-Notice, that software updates differ for different devices.
+Notice that software updates differ for different devices.
 That means that, for instance, the iPad firmware files will be kept at

 How to clear your Mac of software updates automatically?

-Instead of looking for iOS software updates on your Mac manually and making decisions about what files you want to delete or leave untouched, you can take advantage of CleanMyMac 3.
-Launch it, hit Scan, and then Clean, and the app will clean your Mac from unneeded data cluttering your system, Trashes and iPhoto library (if you have one), including outdated iOS software updates.
+Instead of looking for iOS software updates on your Mac manually and making decisions about what files you want to delete or leave untouched, you can take advantage of CleanMyMac X. Launch it, hit Scan, and then Clean, and the app will clean your Mac from unneeded data cluttering your system, Trashes and iPhoto library (if you have one), including outdated iOS software updates.

 Alternatively, you can open the iTunes Junk module of CleanMyMac X, scanning, clicking Review Details, and then only selecting the iOS software updates for cleaning.